fatinnoortaki/portfolio/README.md

-# Firebase Studio
+# Fatin Noor Taki Portfolio Site

-This is a NextJS starter in Firebase Studio.
+This is just a NEXTJS portfolio site

 To get started, take a look at src/app/page.tsx.